Elia Kazan: 1950s: Rise to prominence

 In 1950, Kazan directed Panic in the Streets, starring Richard Widmark, a thriller shot on the streets of New Orleans.
-In that film, Kazan experimented with a documentary style of cinematography, which succeeded in "energizing" the action scenes.
+In that film, Kazan experimented with a documentary-style cinematography, which succeeded in "energizing" the action scenes.
 He won the Venice Film Festival International Award as director, and the film also won two Academy Awards.
 Kazan had requested that Zero Mostel also act in the film, despite Mostel being "blacklisted" as a result of HUAC testimony a few years earlier.
 Kazan writes of his decision:

-Each director has a favorite in his cast… my favorite this time was Zero Mostel… I thought him an extraordinary artist and a delightful companion, one of the funniest and most original men I'd ever met… I constantly sought his company… He was one of the three people whom I rescued from the "industry's" blacklist… For a long time, Zero had not been able to get work in films, but I got him in my film.
+Each director has a favorite in his cast… my favorite this time was Zero Mostel. … I thought him an extraordinary artist and a delightful companion, one of the funniest and most original men I'd ever met. … I constantly sought his company. … He was one of the three people whom I rescued from the "industry's" blacklist. … For a long time, Zero had not been able to get work in films, but I got him in my film.

 In 1951, after introducing and directing Marlon Brando and Karl Malden in the stage version, he went on to cast both in the film version of the play, A Streetcar Named Desire, which won four Oscars and was nominated for twelve.
-Despite these plaudits, the film was considered a step back cinematically with the feel of filmed theater; though Kazan did at first use a more open setting, he then felt compelled to revert to the stage atmosphere to remain true to the script.
+Despite these plaudits, the film was considered a step back, cinematically, with a feel of filmed theater; though Kazan initially used a more open setting, he later felt compelled to revert to a stage atmosphere to remain true to the script.
 He explains:

 On "Streetcar" we worked very hard to open it up, and then went back to the play because we'd lost all the compression.
 In the play, these people were trapped in a room with each other.
 What I actually did was to make the set smaller.
 As the story progressed… the set got smaller and smaller.